Pulvinora

-Pulvinora is a small genus of saxicolous (rock-dwelling), crustose lichens in the family Lecanoraceae.
-It has two species.
-The genus was established in 2021 when DNA studies revealed that two species previously classified in the genus Lecanora actually formed their own distinct evolutionary lineage.
-These lichens are distinguished by their unusual cushion-like growth form with tiny scale-like structures at the tips of branched, stalk-like projections, and their black fruiting bodies that start with raised rims but eventually become strongly domed.
+Pulvinora is a genus of saxicolous (rock-dwelling) lichens in the family Lecanoraceae.
+The genus was established in 2021 when DNA studies showed that two species then placed in Lecanora formed a distinct evolutionary lineage.
+Later work broadened the genus to include three additional species formerly treated in Lecanora, bringing the total number of recognised species to five.
+Species of Pulvinora form small cushions or thick, warty crusts on rock, and they produce black apothecia (fruiting bodies) that start with raised rims but become strongly domed as they mature.

 Taxonomy

-The genus Pulvinora was circumscribed in 2021 by Evgeny Davydov, Lidia Yakovchenko, and Christian Printzen after multilocus analyses showed that the North-American Lecanora pringlei and a morphologically similar Altai Mountains taxon formed a well-supported lineage distinct from Lecanora in the broad sense.
-The authors erected the new genus Pulvinora within Lecanoraceae, designated P. stereothallina as the type species and transferred L. pringlei as P. pringlei comb. nov.
-Other members of the "L. pringlei group", in particular L. subcavicola and L. brandegeei, were shown to fall outside this clade and were therefore excluded from Pulvinora.
-As currently understood, the genus contains two species: P. stereothallina (Altai–Sayan Mountains) and P. pringlei (western North America).
+The genus Pulvinora was circumscribed in 2021 by Evgeny Davydov, Lidia Yakovchenko, and Christian Printzen after multilocus analyses showed that the North American Lecanora pringlei and a morphologically similar Altai Mountains taxon formed a well-supported lineage distinct from Lecanora in the broad sense.
+The authors erected the new genus Pulvinora within Lecanoraceae, designated P. stereothallina as the type species and transferred L. pringlei as P. pringlei.
+In that initial framework, Lecanora cavicola could not be tested with DNA sequence data, and some material identified as L. subcavicola was placed outside Pulvinora.

-Phylogenetically, Pulvinora forms the sister lineage to Frutidella within Lecanoraceae, although support for that relationship is moderate.
-It is readily distinguished from both Frutidella and superficially similar genera such as Miriquidica by a combination of characters: black, initially marginate but soon strongly convex mycolecanorine apothecia (the is displaced beneath the hymenium but the persists) bearing Lecanora-type asci; a cushion-forming, pseudopodetioid thallus whose tips end in to lobes; and secondary chemistry centred on psoromic, stictic or alectorialic acid derivatives.
-In Frutidella the apothecia are yellow-brown, and have Biatora-type asci, while Miriquidica lacks the stalked, cushion-like growth form and shows a different chemical profile.
-These anatomical, chemical and molecular features taken together justify recognition of Pulvinora as a distinct genus within the Lecanoraceae.
+In 2025, Edyta Mazur and Lucyna Śliwa re-evaluated the group using DNA sequences from three loci (mtSSU, nuITS, and nuLSU).
+They recovered Lecanora cavicola and L. subcavicola as a strongly supported clade sister to P. pringlei and P. stereothallina, making the expanded Pulvinora clade monophyletic.
+On that basis, they proposed a broader circumscription of Pulvinora and made the new combinations P. cavicola and P. subcavicola.
+They also transferred Lecanora brandegeei to Pulvinora on morphological and chemical grounds, while noting that specimens labelled Lecanora cf. subcavicola in earlier work appear to represent a different lineage and may belong with Glaucomaria rather than Pulvinora.